-While targeting Butler, these attacks are aimed at feminism, queer theory, LGBT rights and left wingers.
-Its virulence and scale, however, contrast with the very small protest organized against the philosopher when she visited the country in 2015 and constituted a string symptom that these forces have become much more aggressive and daring in the last two years or so.
-However, as insightfully observed by an article — based on the observation of the events and survey of participants, which was published at the portal NEXO, the scope and viciousness of the assault cannot be fully understood without reference to the 2018 Brazilian presidential elections in which left and right will be potentially, for the first time, sharply opposed in the figures ex- president Lula and the extreme right wing candidate Jair Bolsonaro.
+By targeting Butler, these attacks aimed at feminism, queer theory, LGBT rights and the left wing more broadly speaking.
+Its virulence and scale contrasted with the very small protest organized against the philosopher when she visited the country in 2015, bluntly illustrating how the agressivity of these forces has escalated in the course of the last two years.
+As insightfully observed by an article published by the portal NEXO, this vicious assault against Butler must also be placed against the backdrop of the 2018 Brazilian presidential elections that, in November, 2017, were projected to potentially and sharply oppose the figures ex- president Lula and the extreme right wing candidate Jair Bolsonaro.

-It is also important to mention that Butler has neither retreated from planned events nor refused to engage in the harsh debates triggered by her visit to the country.
+To summarize: the attack on Butler has revealed how deeply Brazilian politics of conservatism is crossed by transnational connections and, most principally, that gender and sexual politics are now squarely placed in the eye of the storm of electoral dynamics.
+On the other hand, it is also vital to mention that Butler has neither retreated from planned events nor refused to engage in the harsh debates triggered by her visit to the country.
 She gave video interview to the Boitempo Editorial House site that rapidly became viral in which, amongst other reflections, she finely y examines the effigy burning episode through her gender theoretical frame: